-Diakon Adoption & Foster Care offers multiple levels of foster care, including traditional, treatment, specialized, foster-to-adopt, and kinship care, at its Pennsylvania offices.
+Diakon Adoption & Foster Care offers multiple levels of foster care, including traditional, treatment, specialized, legal-risk (foster-to-adopt), and kinship care.
 Typically, children and youths served in these programs are referred by county children and youth services or juvenile probation offices.

 Foster families are always needed to bring love and stability to the lives of children waiting in foster care.
 Our program focuses on providing the best long-term solution for each child or youth referred to us.
 And whether preparing a child or youth for independence, a successful return to his or her birth family or other relatives or for adoption, we offer an array of services to meet varying needs.

 Designed to meet both short- and long-term goals for young people in transition, our tiered levels of foster care allow us to tailor service to meet unique needs.
 Levels of foster care vary based on intensity of service, case-management, and related services.
 However, all Diakon foster care programs emphasize the availability of a continuum of services, with a focus on providing the highest quality of care.

 - Loving, nurturing homes with well-trained resource families selected to meet the special emotional and behavioral needs of each child.
 These families are dually certified and meet or exceed the latest training requirements for both adoption and foster care placements

 - Well-trained, committed case-management staff of both bachelor’s and master’s degree levels, assuring the highest support for youths, families, and referring agencies